Explore Courses

 Important Tips to Write LOR for PhD

-• Choose the Right Recommender: Select someone who knows your academic or research capabilities well preferably a professor, supervisor, or mentor from your field.
+• Selecting the Right Recommender: It is desirable to have someone who is well acquainted with your academic or research abilities, possibly a professor/ supervisor/ mentor in your field.

 Read More : Tips to Craft a Compelling SOP for Course Change